dpgraham/WebSlacker/README.md

 Description
 ----------

-WebWorkers a pretty great, but communicating with them can be a little bit cumbersome what with the constant stringifying and parsing, and the event handler listening, etc...
+WebWorkers are pretty great, but communicating with them can be a little bit cumbersome what with the constant stringifying and parsing, and the event handler listening, etc...

 What Slacker does is provides a simple interface for communicating with Web Workers.
 In the above example, all you had to